Special characters and symbols like © ® ™ and others often need to be inserted into content.

 Add HTML entities while working in the Text editor …

-Note: If you need more emoticons, you could install a plugin like WP Emoji One.
-This plugin allows you to add 1,000+ emoticons to your pages and posts …
+If you need more emoticons, try installing a plugin like WP Emoji One.
+WP Emoji One allows you to insert more than 1,100 emoticons into your content …

-Another thing you can use the HTML Entities Button plugin for is to add links to your recent posts …
+Another thing you can add with the HTML Entities Button plugin are links to your latest posts …

-Learn how to add internal links to your content using the WordPress default link tool here:
+To learn more about adding internal links to your content using the WordPress default link, see this tutorial:

 After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.

-Click on the links below for more resources and information about using custom characters and symbols:
+Click on the links below for useful information about HTML characters and symbols:

 Congratulations!
-Now you know how to add custom characters and symbols to your posts.
+Now you know how to insert custom characters and symbols into your pages and posts.